History of Delphi (software): Delphi Transfer

 On February 8, 2006, Borland announced that it was looking for a buyer for its IDE and database line of products, including Delphi, to concentrate on its ALM line.
 Instead of selling it, Borland transferred the development tools group to an independent, wholly owned subsidiary company named CodeGear on November 14, 2006.

 Codegear Delphi 2007

 Delphi 2007 (Delphi 11), the first version by CodeGear, was released on March 16, 2007.
 The Win32 personality was released first, before the .NET personality of Delphi 2007 based on .NET Framework 2.0 was released as part of the CodeGear RAD Studio 2007 product.
-For the first time, Delphi could be downloaded from the internet and activated with a license key.
+For the first time, Delphi could be downloaded from the internet and activated with a license key with its new InstallAware setup.
 New features included: